 The administration and staff of Maryland School are very grateful for our partnership with them.
 They have come to recognize that they can reach out to our community and know that our response will be generous and from the heart.
-If you are unfamiliar with the program, you can read about our involvement with Maryland School and about what happened during the 2020-21 school year.
-If you already know and are ready to help, great!
-Read on…
+If you are unfamiliar with the program, you can read about our connection with Maryland School and how you can be a part of it.

 How You Can Help!

-- If you are interested in volunteering in the classroom, garden program, or special family events, or in providing gift cards, please email Cathy Kim at email@example.com.
-You can learn more details about our program in this document: Maryland School Partnership.
+- If you are interested in volunteering in the classroom, garden program, or at special family events, please email Cathy Kim at firstname.lastname@example.org.
+You can learn more details about our program below.

 Thank you for your participation!

 Since 2016, UUCP has participated in a community partnership with Beatitudes Campus and Church of the Beatitudes to support the staff, students, and families at Maryland School, located at 21st Avenue and Maryland in the Washington Elementary School District.
 Maryland School is a K-8 Title I school, including Head Start and special needs preschool classes, with more than 80% of the students coming from low income families—a significant refugee and immigrant population.
 These schools receive additional federal funding to provide extra resources for academic, mental health, nutritional, and staff support, but not nearly enough to meet their needs.
 Each school district and each school must reach out to the community for additional support, which is where we help.